laurensdeb/thundr.be/content/cv.md

 * Noteworthy projects:
     - [**Our Parliament in Data**](https://parliamentdata.be): Advanced data visualisation based on a self-developed scraper of the meeting minutes obtained from the Federal Parliament.
     - **Collimator detection in medical imaging**: Project for the course "Image Processing" in collaboration with Agfa Medical Imaging, where we developed a Convolutional Neural Network to detect artifacts in medical imaging produced by X-Ray scanners.
-* Thesis: <b>"Evaluating and Enhancing Authorization Mechanisms for the Solid Ecosystem"</b> supervised by Ruben Verborgh, Ruben Taelman and Pieter Colpaert.
+* Thesis: <b>"Enforcing Data Protection in Solid: A Policy-Oriented Framework"</b> supervised by Ruben Verborgh, Ruben Taelman and Pieter Colpaert.